nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing a food item : `edit`

-Edits a food item from the list of consumed food for the day.
+Edits a food item from the displayed list of foods.

 Format: `edit INDEX n/FOOD c/CALORIES t/MEAL_TYPE`